-You use network ports to connect any wired devices — including but not limited to desktop computers, printers, game consoles — to your (home) network.
+You use network ports to connect any wired devices — including but not limited to desktop computers, printers, and game consoles — to your (home) network.

 Devices connected to a router are part of a local network — they can “see” and “talk” to one another.

 A router tends to have more than one LAN port.
 When they run out, you can add more using a network switch.
-But before that, let’s find out a few extra things you can do with the network ports.

 Dual-WAN vs Link Aggregation